dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah right or
+yes right or
 or sometimes getting paid for your education

 **Matt:**
-yeah jentezen yeah one in ten
+yes jentezen yeah one in ten
 thousand times that that happens

 **Carlo Vicari:**
 yes
-correct yeah
+correct

 **Christian Seberino:**
  and so how did you then
-make the leap from Bitcoin to theoria man in ethereal classic
+make the leap from Bitcoin to ethereum man in ethereum classic